Ironside (Black novel): Plot summary

 In the realm of Faerie, the time has come for Roiben's coronation.
-Uneasy in the midst of the malevolent Unseelie Court, pixie Kaye is sure of one thing only, her love for Roiben.
-But when Kaye, drunk on faerie wine, declares herself to him, he sends her on a seemingly impossible quest.
-Now Kaye cannot see or speak with Roiben unless she can find the one thing she knows does not exist: a faerie who can tell a lie.
+In the midst of the Unseelie Court, pixie Kaye is sure of one thing only, her love for Roiben.
+But when Kaye, drunk on faerie wine, declares herself to him, he sends her on a quest.
+Now Kaye cannot see or speak with Roiben unless she can find the one thing which is a faerie who can tell a lie.

 Corny and Kaye decide to watch Ellen, her mother, perform in a bar.
 A man is watching Kaye.
 Realising that the man is a faerie, Corny attempts to get information from him in the bathroom.
 Kaye finds them and the faerie curses Corny so that anything he touches withers.

 Miserable and convinced she belongs nowhere, Kaye decides to tell her mother the truth that she is a changeling, long ago left in place of a human daughter.
 Her mother's shock and horror sends Kaye to the Seelie Court to find her human counterpart and bring her back to Ironside.
 Silarial offers Kaye protection to and from the court in order to offer her a deal, and a boy who can see through faerie enchantments, Luis (introduced in Valiant, the preceding book in the series), is arranged to lead them there.

 Silarial offers Roiben a lifeline: defeat her champion and win seven years of peace while also placing Roiben's sister Ethine on the throne instead, or die trying.
 While she is in the court, the Seelie queen attempts to make Kaye use Roiben's name to force him back into the Seelie Court by bribing her with the return of the "real" Kaye.
 Kaye uses a fake name, then escapes with Ethine as a hostage.
 Kaye returns to her grandmother's house in order to retrieve her things where she finds her replacement, Kate, in her bedroom.
 Kaye talks with her mother, who accepts her as her daughter.
 Her grandmother thinks that Kate is Kaye's sister whom she was never told about.